PTAssembler Documentation

 Step 1.
 Source Images Screen

-Important Note.
+Key Concept.
 The blue "Auto-create" button on this screen starts the Autocreate or Autoalign feature.
 See the Autocreate and Autoalign sections for more information.

+Screen overview.
 Use this screen to load the source images for your panorama.
 To add or remove images to your project use the 'add' and 'remove' buttons (PTAssembler can display JPEG, BMP and TIFF files).
 You can also drag-and-drop image or project files onto this screen.
 The 'up' and 'down' buttons change the order in which the images are displayed.
 The 'preview' button will display the selected image using your system's default viewer for the file type.
 (An exception is if you have explicitly configured PTAssembler to use an external previewer application, configured on the preferences screen, then PTAssembler will attempt to launch the image in your previewer application.)
 Double-clicking on the image will also cause PTAssembler to display the image preview.
 The 'Control Point' button will launch the (two) selected images in the viewer windows on Step 3 where you can set control points.

 Example 7: 5(i2), 2(i4)